 A more classic example happens when Peter tries to deviate a parade to his house for Stewie's birthday party.
 He waits ahead at a fork for the parade to come holding a Detour sign... then he slams it on the parade leader's head, knocks him out, steals his uniform and leads the parade to his house.

-In the episode "Brothers and Sisters", Mayor West tells Carol he has aides, leading Carol to think West meant the STD.
+In "Brothers & Sisters", Mayor West tells Carol he has aides, leading Carol to think West meant the STD.
 West points to two men that are his aides and then says they have AIDS.

 There's another episode where Adam West is looking for a sign to warn people about his ferocious dog.
 You would think he's looking at the "Beware of Dog" sign, but he's actually looking at the "One Way" sign, so that people will know that there's only one way they can go to get away from his dog.